gouravmore/interactivevideo/README.md

 ```

 This is an array of objects that contains the second and the corresponding question that is shown at that second.
 In the above example, the question with identifier `do_1122153324231884801176` will be shown at the 6th second, and so on.

+A future version of the plugin will provide a UI for doing this.